 The best part of the 2-pass development philosophy is that it fits nicely into the popular IT philosophies.
-One of the most popular one is the Bimodal IT.
+One of the most popular ones is the Bimodal IT.
 Check out the synergistic relationship between 2-pass development and Bimodal IT.

 Business-focussed app development

-One of the biggest benefits of 2-pass development is the business-focussed app development.
+One of the biggest benefits of 2-pass development is business-focused app development.
 Since the Business-Pass team, comprising of business stakeholders, is a part of the app development team, they are completely plugged in during the app development process.
 This is completely different from the traditional development process, where business stakeholders are plugged in during the initial requirements gathering phase and then only in logical intervals of task completion.
-In fact low-code platforms like WaveMaker allow you 1-click preview, which allows you to view the project as a customer would see and offers you the exact stage at which the project is in.
+In fact, low-code platforms like WaveMaker allow you 1-click preview, which allows you to view the project as a customer would see and offers you the exact stage at which the project is in.

 Do away with a force-fitted integration cycle

 Even when the Business Pass team reaches out to the technical pass team, it’s driven by business imperatives rather than a technical overhang.
-This change is important since it does away with an entirely important part of the traditional app delivery process – namely Integration cycle and testing.
-In traditional process, Integration testing in some cases weeks to months together, since the technical modules got started to be done in silos and then they were integrated.
+This change is important since it does away with an entirely important part of the traditional app delivery process – namely the Integration cycle and testing.
+In the traditional process, Integration testing in some cases weeks to months together, since the technical modules got started to be done in silos and then they were integrated.

-But in 2-pass development, we start with a single project, and reach out to the pass-2 team only when there is a need for customization.
+But in 2-pass development, we start with a single project and reach out to the pass-2 team only when there is a need for customization.
 Even the pass-1 team is expected to work directly within the aegis of the low-code platform and hence the integration testing cycle is completely eliminated.

 2-pass development and Agile process

-The best part of 2-pass development philosophy is that it’s not a brand new philosophy and fits nicely into the existing app delivery methodologies like Agile.
+The best part of the 2-pass development philosophy is that it’s not a brand new philosophy and fits nicely into the existing app delivery methodologies like Agile.
 It can use the existing resources and in fact optimize their usage.
 For instance, each of the passes can be independently handled as an agile process.
 And the collaboration pass, where the business and technical passes need to collaborate, can also be done in an agile process.
-A good low-code platform will make this process easier, because both the passes, though they do different kind of work, are done inside the same platform.
+A good low-code or No code platform will make this process easier, because both the passes, though they do different kinds of work, are done inside the same platform.
 So anything that is being developed by technical pass is visible to the business pass during the development.
-In a way, the business team is a client of technical pass team.
+In a way, the business team is a client of the technical pass team.
 In this way, even during collaboration, the project is driven by business imperatives rather than technology dependencies.

 WaveMaker Low-Code platform for Rapid Application Delivery

 Organizations across the globe rely on WaveMaker to leverage 2-Pass Development for their application delivery needs.
-Our Rapid Application Development Platform is the most open, extensible and flexible low-code platform that complements your existing enterprise application delivery.
+Our Rapid Application Development Platform is the most open, extensible, and flexible low-code platform that complements your existing enterprise application delivery.
 You can get started with a free, 30-day on-premise or online trial.